-Caring for your skin is important when you have lymphoedema.
-You can do several things to protect it, and there are ways to reduce your risk of infection.
+Caring for your skin is important when you have swelling (lymphoedema).
+There are several things you can do to help you care for and protect your skin.

 Why you need to care for your skin

 You need to look after your skin if you have swelling caused by a build up of lymph fluid (lymphoedema).
 Protecting your skin helps to reduce the risk of an injury or infection.
 These can make the swelling worse.
 This is because an injury or infection can cause more damage to the lymphatic system.

 You are at risk of an infection called cellulitis if you have lymphoedema or are at risk of developing lymphedema.
 Keeping your skin healthy, unbroken, and well moisturised helps to prevent this.

 You can do a number of things to help protect your skin and lower your risk of infection or injury:

 - Keep your skin clean and dry.
 Wash daily paying attention to skin creases, skin folds, and between your fingers and toes.

 - Avoid soaps that dry the skin.
 Using a soap substitute, such as aqueous cream may help.

 - Moisturise your skin at least once a day.